nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md

 - `--maxins` – maximum fragment length for valid paired-end alignments
 - `--very-sensitive` – preset Bowtie 2 configuration for higher sensitivity and accuracy at the cost of increased runtime (equivalent to: -D 20 -R 3 -N 0 -L 20 -i S,1,0.50)
 - `--no-mixed` – only report aligned pairs where both reads align successfully
-- `--no-discordant` – only report properly paired alignments (correct orientation and insert size)
+- `--no-discordant` – only report properly paired alignments
-- `--no-unal` – suppress SAM records for unaligned reads (reduces file size)
+- `--no-unal` – suppress SAM records for unaligned reads
 - `-1` – path to input forward reads (R1)
 - `-2` – path to input reverse reads (R2) (omit -1/-2 and use -U for single-end reads)
 - `--un-conc-gz` – write paired-end unmapped reads to gzipped FASTQ file (use for paired-end data)